 Can I make a complaint?

-If you have not been declared a vexatious litigant you can make a complaint.
+If you have not been declared a vexatious litigant (someone who persistently initiates legal actions without reasonable grounds, often to harass or subdue an opponent) you can make a complaint.

 What happens when I make a complaint?

-When we receive your complaint we will conduct a preliminary examination.
+When we receive your complaint, we will run a preliminary examination.

-In some instances following a preliminary examination, no action will be taken.
-It might be that the Commissioner is obliged to dismiss your complaint in accordance with the Judicial Conduct Commissioner Act 2015 (JCC Act) or that he is satisfied that further consideration of your complaint would in all of the circumstances be unjustified.
+It might be that the Commissioner is obliged to dismiss your complaint in accordance with the Judicial Conduct Commissioner Act 2015 (JCC Act) or that the Commissioner is satisfied that further consideration of your complaint would, in all of the circumstances, be unjustified.

-The Commissioner must dismiss a complaint in certain circumstances, such as where the complaint:
+The Commissioner must also dismiss a complaint in certain circumstances, such as if the complaint:

 • is not within the Commissioner’s jurisdiction